ShubhamMaurya2001/Power-BI-Dashboards/End-to-End_Sutainability_Dashboard/readme.md

-# AI-Driven Sustainability Impact Dashboard Data Pipeline
+# Sustainability Impact Dashboard Data Pipeline

 ## 🚀 Project Overview

-This repository contains the Python script necessary to generate a foundational dataset for an AI-Driven Sustainability Impact Dashboard.
+This repository contains the Python script necessary to generate a foundational dataset for a Sustainability Impact Dashboard.
 It simulates the ingestion of real-time IoT sensor data (Energy, Occupancy) and blends it with publicly available environmental data (Weather, Solar Irradiance) to calculate core ESG metrics (Scope 2 Emissions).

 The resulting Excel file is optimized for direct consumption by Power BI, enabling the creation of advanced visualizations for corporate net-zero goal tracking and scenario analysis.